aras-p/smol-atlas/readme.md

     - But it also seems to help all or most of the other libraries too!
   - If the items can't be repacked into the same atlas size, increase the size and try again.
 However, I am not simply doubling the size, but rather increasing the smaller dimension by increments of 512.

+`smol-atlas` seems to only lose to Rust-based Étagère.
+It is faster than Mapbox `shelf-pack-cpp`, and quite a lot faster than the slightly mis-used STB `stb_rect_pack` library ("mis-used" because it does not natively support item removal).

 ### So is Étagère the best one?